-In late 1866, a newspaper in colonial Jamaica reported a clash that had occurred its own offices.
-The incident involved Gordon Ramsay, a high-ranking British military officer with a well-earned reputation for heavy-handedness and brutality.
+This Gordon Ramsay had a well earned reputation for heavy handedness and brutality.
 During his tenure as provost-marshall of Morant Bay, hundreds of civilians were tortured or executed by troops under Ramsay’s command.
-Ramsay was later sent to court-martial for murder but was eventually acquitted on a technicality.
+Ramsay was later sent to court martial for murder but was eventually acquitted on a technicality.

 According to the newspaper report, Ramsay entered its offices objecting to its coverage of his military service: